lukasborawski/bigos/README.md

 `font-size` reset is for full and hassle-free columns fitting.

-Where is grid gaps?
+Where are the grid gaps?
 There is no any.
 Why you ask.
 Because it affects simple and clean construction of grid system.
 However there is simple way to achive this solution.
 How?
 By using padding shifts.

 Usage: